–safety tips courtesy of Centers for Disease Control (CDC)

 - Check whether the Emergency Prescription Assistance Program (EPAP) has been activated after a disaster.
 This free service helps people get medicine, medical supplies, medical equipment and vaccines that were lost, stolen, or damaged due to the disaster.
 Call 855-793-7470 to enroll or visit the EPAP website.

-- Take steps to avoid getting an infection or illness.
+- Disaster planning includes taking steps to avoid getting an infection or illness.
 Clean up, disinfect, and wash your hands often, and stay away from moldy or dirty places.
-If you do not have soap and clean water, use an alcohol-based hand sanitizer.
+If you do not have soap and clean water, use an alcohol-based hand sanitizer or sanitizing wipes.
 Seek immediate medical care if a wound develops redness or swelling, or if you have other signs of infection, such as fever, increasing pain, shortness of breath, confusion, disorientation or high heart rate.

 - During or after a natural disaster, it may be hard to find the food that you usually eat, particularly if you are on a special diet.
 Try to eat as healthy as possible by choosing foods that are lower in added sugars and salt.